noraj/c_norm/README.md

 ### Comments

 Required :
-* Comments begin and end with an empty line
 * Every transitional lines must be align each others, and begin by `*`
 * No comments with `//`
 * Comments are in English